Task overview

 Submission to the UNICORN leaderboard

-Submissions to the UNICORN challenge for vision tasks follow a two-step process designed to assess how foundation models can be applied to diverse medical imaging tasks.
+Submissions to the UNICORN challenge for vision tasks follow a two-step pipeline designed to assess how foundation models can be applied to diverse medical imaging modalities and task types.
 Participants submit a Docker container that generates features from the input images, and during submission, they specify the aggregation method they wish to use in the second step to make predictions across various task types, including segmentation, classification, regression, and detection.